Mist-apps/mist-web/README.md

 Mist Web Application
 ====================

 The Mist web application is the main front-end for the Mist API.
-It offers currently only a Notes management application.
+It offers currently only a Notes and contacts management application.
 The front-end is a HTML5/CSS/JavaScript web application based on the AngularJS Framework.
-It is available on recent browsers only (tested Firefox/Chromium)
+It is available on recent browsers only (tested Firefox/Chromium).

 ## Installation

 The web application is very easy to install.
 It only needs a web-server to serve the static files.
-If you already installed the mist-api, follow these steps:
+The web application only works if the Mist API is operational, else, you won't be able to connect.
+To install the Mist web application, follow these steps:

 #### For a development installation:
 * install nodejs: `sudo add-apt-repository ppa:chris-lea/node.js && sudo apt-get update && sudo apt-get install nodejs`